 Cesium is used every day to understand location data across nearly every industry.
 Toyota Research Institute uses Cesium to understand data collected from their autonomous cars' sensors.
 DroneDeploy uses our platform to visualize massive 3D models and point clouds from datasets captured by drone sensors, and Mozilla uses us for 3D geospatial content for its mixed reality web framework.

-Today hundreds of thousands of people use Cesium through tools like these, and that number is growing fast.
+Today millions of people use Cesium through tools like these, and that number is growing fast.
 There's incredible value in 3D data.
 We want to make it and the insights it contains available to everyone.

 In 2011, a team of computer graphics developers at AGI set out to create a way to make scientific visualizations that are accurate, performant, and time-dynamic on the web.
 We built what became CesiumJS and released it open source.